-Welcome to the twenty-first week of my Tuesday's Truths series where I am paying homage to the beloved Saint Nicholas, as today, December the sixth, is his feast day.
+Welcome to the twentieth week of my Tuesday's Truths series where I am paying homage to the beloved Saint Nicholas, as today, December the sixth, is his feast day.
 The image atop this entry is a depiction Saint Nicholas, and it comes from catholicompany.com In any event, according to Holiday Insights, "Saint Nicholas lived in the country of Greece, just a couple hundred years after the birth of Christ.
 (And) This day is in honor of Saint Nicholas and his life."

 Holiday Insights explains that "Saint Nicholas became a priest, and later, a Bishop of the early Catholic Church.
 True to the christian concept of giving up belongings and following Christ, St. Nicholas gave up all of his belongings.
 He was well known for giving to needy people, especially children.
 There are may stories and tales of him helping out children in need.